 🎀 If you are in a waiver program, you are given a choice: Select your own home aide, or hire someone through an agency.
 There are a whole bunch of advantages and disadvantages both ways: How to Decide: Agency Care or Self-Directed Care

 🎀 In some states your caregiver may get a higher salary and you may get more caregiver hours if you choose Self-Directed care.

 🎀 If your caregiver lives with you, please see this list of How to Get Extra Help if You Have a Live-In Caregiver

 🎀 California only.
 You may find this helpful: How to Qualify for IHSS Protective Supervision

-🎀 If you have a large share of cost or out-of-pocket payment for this program:
+🎀 If you have a large share of cost, spend down, or out-of-pocket payment for this program: